 Topic for the Term

-This term our topic is:
+This half term our topic is:

 You can see more detail in our topic tree here.